 The government’s boiler scrappage scheme, which offered £400 towards the cost of a new boiler, was big news in January 2010.

 In 2010 smart meters started to work their way into the public consciousness, so it made an impression when First Utility announced that it would be offering free smart meters to homes nationwide with its Smart as Standard tariff.

 Our credit card customer satisfaction awards crowned M&S and Tesco joint winners.
 Look out for the results of our next survey in the New Year.

 Plenty of readers were intrigued by innovative new ‘pay-as-you-go’ car insurance schemes and the potential savings they could offer.

 Our top blog post was:

-Anyone for free solar power? – Lots of people read this post by guest blogger Emma Hughes, Editor of the Solar Power Portal, which explained how people could get ther hands on free solar panels for their home.
+Lots of people read this post by guest blogger Emma Hughes, Editor of the Solar Power Portal, which explained how people could get their hands on free solar panels for their home.

 And finally, our most popular video of the year: